confact/lucky_search/README.md

 ```

 ### Query
-To do searches we use Lucky's query classes.
+To do searches, we use Lucky's query classes.
 We created a macro to generate methods for you.

-Use existing query or create a new `SearchUser` query class.
+Use an existing query or create a new `SearchUser` query class.

 add `luckySearchQuery(model)` to the class, example below: